-An oil spill response vessel documented under the laws of a foreign country may operate in waters of the United States on an emergency basis, for the purpose of recovering, transporting, and unloading in a U.S. port oil discharged as a result of an oil spill in or near those waters, if an adequate number and type of U.S. coastwise-qualified oil spill response vessels are unavailable and the foreign country extends reciprocal privileges to U.S. vessels.
+An oil spill response vessel documented under the laws of a foreign country may operate in waters of the United States on an emergency basis, for the purpose of recovering, transporting, and unloading in a U.S. port oil discharged as a result of an oil spill in or near those waters, if an adequate number and type of U.S. coastwise-qualified oil spill response vessels are unavailable (as determined by the Federal On-Scene Coordinator) and the foreign country extends reciprocal privileges to U.S. vessels.